Hair Products for Eczema: Scalp & Skin Flare Ups

 3. Wash Your Pillowcases Frequently

-Hair product residue can transfer to pillowcases and affect your face overnight.
-Wash pillowcases 1–2 times a week using a fragrance-free, dye-free detergent.
+Hair product residue transfers to pillowcases and affects your face overnight.
+Wash pillowcases 1–2 times a week using a fragrance free, dye free laundry detergent.
+Use cotton or silk pillowcases, as these materials are the least irritating.

 4. Keep Hair Off Your Face

-During a flare-up, tie your hair back to reduce skin contact with product-coated strands.
-This is especially important after applying styling products like gels or leave-ins.
+During a flare up, or after applying styling products, tie your hair back to reduce skin contact with product coated strands.
+This is especially important for leave in conditioners, gels, and sprays.

 Treating Scalp and Facial Eczema Safely